 “Where can I sell my phone for a good price?”

 “Who buys used cellphones near me?”

 I can’t tell you how many times I have been asked questions like these.

-If you are one of those wondering whether you can get some cash for it and avoid the “forgotten old/broken phone in a drawer” scenario, read on to find out the best places you can get the most money for your smartphone.
+If you are wondering whether you can get some cash for your old phone and avoid the “forgotten old/broken phone in a drawer” scenario, read on to find out the best places you can get the most money for your smartphone.

 According to Pew Research, 90% of American adults have a cell phone.